As you look around, make sure to check out my Disclosure and Privacy Policies

 Statistics from the book unChristian: What a New Generation Really Thinks About Christianity …And Why It Matters have been passed around recent months.
 In their book, Kinnaman and Lyons spent three years polling Americans who do not attend church in order to find out what non Christians really believe about Christians.

-If Christians truly believe Christ was the epitome of love and grace, we are falling far short of the mark.
+If Christians truly believe Christ was the epitome of love and grace, we are falling far short of His example.

 Instead of listening to these concerns and modifying our behavior accordingly, it seems Christians have wandered farther from the mark.